 As we know, preparing for an interview is essential.
 It has a direct result in both your confidence and competence and ultimately, your performance.
 With competition for jobs on the increase, it makes sense to ensure you prepare for the different types of questions an interviewer may ask.
 Among these, behavioural interview questions are crucial

-If your supervisor or manager is also in over the Christmas period, now is the time to organise a one-on-one catch up.
-With fewer people in the office, you’ll face less competition for their time, and will be able to have a proper catch-up, covering the year in review, the year ahead, any scope for promotions or professional growth or any ideas you have for a new project.
+If your supervisor or manager is also working over the Christmas period, now is the time to organise a one-on-one catch up.
+With fewer people online or in the office, you’ll face less competition for their time, and will be able to have a proper catch-up, covering the year in review, the year ahead, any scope for promotions or professional growth or any ideas you have for a new project.
 Similarly, you’ll also have unprecedented access to any mentors or senior staff, meaning there’s potential to pick up some valuable lessons.

 Lessons can also come in the form of upskilling.
-With some extra time up your sleeve, now is the perfect time to complete that online course you’ve been eyeing off, or finally reading that industry-based book you’ve had on your desk for six months.
+With some extra time up your sleeve, now is the perfect time to complete that online course you’ve been eyeing off, or finally reading that industry-based book you’ve had on your bookshelf for six months.
 If you haven’t already done so, familiarise yourself with current literature, trends and technologies in your industry, ensuring you’re completely up to date.
 Whatever you learn you’ll be able to inject back into the business, making for an incredibly beneficial use of your time.

-With 2018 just days away, the last few days of December are ideal for making sure your diary is completely up to date.
+With the new year just days away, the last few days of December are ideal for making sure your diary is completely up to date.
 Fill out your appointments for January, block out any trips you’ve already booked and make sure all your leave requests are with the relevant people.
 While you’re there, take some time to set some realistic goals for the year ahead, setting benchmarks along the way.

 After all this, if you still have hours to spare, it’s time to conquer your inbox.
 Filter and file relevant emails and review any important communication to ensure there isn’t anything you’ve missed in the run up to December 25.